7 Wonders (board game): 7 Wonders: Cities (August 2012)

 The Cities expansion introduces nine city cards (with a black background) to each of the Age card decks.
 The number of city cards that are shuffled into each age's deck is equal to the number of players.
 This means that each age now consists of seven play of cards.

 The city cards can have quite an impact on gameplay, as many of them are more powerful but expensive versions of existing cards; for example, the Age III "Contingent" card provides five shields as opposed to the three provided by Age III red cards.
 The cards also introduce some new concepts such as diplomacy, which allows a player to avoid military conflict for one Age, and monetary loss, which forces the player's opponents to either pay coins to the bank or lose victory points if they cannot or will not pay.

 The addition of city cards takes the total number of cards playable in each age to 56.
 This means that eight-player games – or team games with four teams of two – are possible.
 In the team game, partners are allowed to see each other's cards and discuss which ones to play, and the effect of diplomacy is modified.

 The Cities expansion also contains three new guild cards, six leader cards (Aspasia, Berenice, Caligula, Darius, Diocletian, Semiramis), and two Wonder boards (the Hagia Sophia of Byzantium and Al Khazneh of Petra).
 Many of these new additions have abilities specific to city cards or to the new concepts introduced.

 7 Wonders: Wonder Pack (May 2013)

-This expansion adds four Wonder boards: Abu Simbel, the Great Wall of China, Stonehenge, and the Manneken Pis of Brussels (the hometown of the game's creators).
+This expansion adds four Wonder boards: Abu Simbel, the Great Wall of China, Stonehenge, and Manneken Pis of Brussels (the hometown of the game's creators).